Help with ordering

 Sustainable development.

 The boatbuilder and I have decided that the first Pen-Hir will be built respecting sustainable development as much as possible.
 We have launched a research and development program with several laboratories.
 We chose to exclude all tropical woods and, in particular, okume or mahogany plywood.
 The boat is made of first-class Finnish birch plywood, which is highly resistant and stiff.
 The only drawback is that birch, as okume, is not a durable wood.
 Therefore the hull and deck are epoxy sheathed, and all edges are properly protected.
 All main timber parts are made of oak, particularly the coachroof coamings.
 Pine is also used in the accommodations.
 The mast and spars are made of Douglas fir.
-Of course, Pen-Hir may also be built with okume marine plywood and redwood as timber.
+Of course, Pen-Hir may also be built with okume marine plywood and redwood as timber, using specific CNC cutting files.

 Electric propulsion.